FreeClimbAPI/nodejs-sdk/docs/source/api/logs.rst

     :[filters]: {object} An object containing a number of ways to filter the logs returned by Perspehony.

-    :returns: {Promise<object>} Returns a promise that resolves to a page of logs.
+    :returns: {Promise<object>} A promise that resolves to a page of logs.
     :throws: Will throw an error on a failed response.

 getNextPage(nextPageUri)